 If, say, you forgot about those baggies on your kitchen table when police respond to your report of a burglary—and Gifford says that kind of thing happens all the time—as long as you cooperate with the investigation and prosecution, it's nearly a lock that any charges filed against you will be dropped or substantially downgraded.
-That's especially true these days, with many states becoming less punitive and more treatment-oriented when it comes to drugs.
+That's especially true these days, with many states are becoming less punitive and more treatment-oriented when it comes to drugs.
 (Whether that continues under the reign of President Trump remains to be seen, but issues involving small amounts of stolen drugs mostly concerns local and state law.)

-The kicker, in some instances, is you may have to agree to testify in court against any defendants in your case—or agree to seek substance abuse treatment.
+The kicker in some instances is, you may have to agree to testify in court against any defendants in your case—or agree to seek substance abuse treatment.

 "Most of the people who rob drugs from others expect the victims will never do anything for fear of getting into trouble.
 But the police don't want that to be a chilling effect," says Gifford.
-"If they just hammer everybody who says they were robbed of drugs, then nobody's gonna go to the police, and they're not gonna catch these criminals and someone just might wind up dead the next time it happens."
+"If they just hammer everybody who says they were robbed of drugs, then nobody's gonna go to the police and they're not gonna catch these criminals and someone just might wind up dead the next time it happens."

 Gifford says that in all of those cases, he's made sure to get a commitment from police that they would honor any such deals extended to his clients.